 PTFE tubes find application across industries such food processing, chemicals, electrical, and pneumatic lines, to name only a few.

-The above are but a few examples of polymers and their applications in fluid sealing systems.
+The above are but a few examples of high performance polymers and their applications in fluid sealing systems.
 For the most part, OEMs will design their own systems and then look for polymer solutions that specifically match their application.
 As such, there are literally thousands of different areas where polymers are used to ensure fluid systems are kept robust and free from leakages.